grafana/thema/FAQ.md

 * **Traditional Schema:** `A` promises that messages with field `foo` containing an `int64` value will be valid in perpetuity.
 * **Thema:** `A` promises that messages with a field `foo` containing an `int64` will either be valid itself, or will be translatable into a valid message, in perpetuity.

-Thema shifts the contract up a level of abstraction - from rigid adherence to the contents of an individual schema, to the meta-property of relations between schemas.
+Thema shifts the contract up a level of abstraction - from rigid adherence to the contents of an individual schema, to the meta-property of relations between the schemas within a lineage.

 ## Is thema as expressive as other schema systems?